dylanbrandtner/CarND-Path-Planning-Project-P11/README.md

 | Lane Congestion |  10^5 | Amount of vehicles within twice the vehicle "buffer" (30m)     |
 | Lane Danger     |  10^8 | How close we are to vehicles within "danger buffer" (10m)      |

-Once a state is chosen, it helps us determine the desired lane, and desired speed.
+Once a state is chosen, the planner uses this determine the desired lane, and desired speed.
 The desired speed is either the target speed (which is set to 47mph to avoid exceeding the speed limit), or the speed that will cause us to keep the desired "buffer" (25m) from the car ahead in that lane.
 The desired lane and speed is sent to the trajectory generation.

 ### Trajectory generation